Daeer-Projects/EventExperiment/README.md

   Another experiment, the same as the services, but I found something that seems to be easier to set up and use.
   So, I'll continue with what I was doing in the Services version, but using this easy message hub.
   Performance is the same or slightly better than the Services version.

+---

+## What else

+As I have been working on experimenting with the event systems in C#, I have come to find, that the tools / packages out there are pretty good.

+I have come up with a couple of ideas to help me improve my knowledge.

+1. Create my own EasyHub.
+All I need to do, is have something that registers the subscribers, and calls each of them when a publish event happens.
+What could possibly go wrong? :)

+2. Using the messaging types I have used, why not create a simple adventure game to use the messaging types?
+Should be fun.